Science and Medical Journalism TV Reporting

 Since 1999 students in UNC’s Science and Medical Journalism Program have produced 39 reports focusing on science, medical and environmental topics for North Carolina Public Television.

 In addition, students contributed to an hour-long documentary on environmental challenges facing North Carolina State Parks.
 The documentary includes individual reports produced by students in the MEJO 562 Science Documentary Television course.

 Reports on N.C.
 State Parks for North Carolina Public Television

 Students produced 10 TV reports across the state on environemental challenges facing N.C. state parks.
 Find all the TV reports here.

 In summer 2014, the Science and Medical Journalism Program partnered with students and faculty from the University of Navarra in Pamplona, Spain, to launch a multimedia website documenting how investors in solar energy in Spain have suffered as the government has cut returns to investors.

-Pictured: Setting up interview with solar farm investor Juan Antonio Cabrero, third from left, are master’s graduate Daniel Lane (back to camera), professor Tom Linden and professor Álvaro Bonet from the University of Navarra’s School of Communication.
+Pictured: Setting up an interview with solar farm investor Juan Antonio Cabrero, third from left, are master’s graduate Daniel Lane (back to camera), professor Tom Linden and professor Álvaro Bonet from the University of Navarra’s School of Communication.
 Photo by Courtni Kopietz.

+In the last 17 years students have produced reports for statewide public television examining science, medical and environmental topics.
 Two reports — “HIV & Kids” and “Surviving Childhood Cancer” — have won Midsouth Regional Emmys.
 Other reports have won student awards from the Society of Professional Journalists, Region II.
 Below are links to many of the student-produced reports that have aired previously on North Carolina Public Television.

 |Science & Environmental Reports||Environmental Heroes|